PrimoUomo89/event-assist-overview/README.md

 removed.
 This preserves audit history and — critically — keeps `search_result` rows referencing valid document IDs even after the document is logically deleted.
 The trade-off is that queries must always filter `WHERE deleted_at IS NULL`, and storage grows monotonically unless a separate archive job runs.
+This is particularly important given the back and forth types of edits that occur in event programs, as well as giving more history for enterprise systems trying to hone their integrations.

 ### 6. Per-deployment signing keys vs. a shared JWT secret